oreximus/scratchpad/Log_Analysis_Project.md

 - Support Custom configuration and settings to manage data with prepared queries.

-- Notifications facility (able inform to clients and owners by sending a copy of report)
+- Notifications facility (able to inform to clients and owners by sending a copy of report)

 - Pulling Up data from multiple sources (services) and able to create custom data extractor for specific need.